 Creating a Service for a DDC file requires a few parameters, these are:

 --account <Windows User That will run Service>

 Example: dbvsmgr --install dbvctl -d QA --account "dbvwin101\Administrator" --password "Abc123"

-Important: Before you run this command, you need to make sure that you have a Valid DDC and that the License key have been applied.
-Otherwise the Service will be created, but will not be able to start.
+Important: Before you run this command, you need to make sure that you have a Valid DDC and that the License key has been applied.
+Otherwise, the Service will be created, but will not be able to start.